 - Do breathing exercises.

-You had surgery to remove part, or all, of your esophagus (food tube).
-The remaining part of your esophagus and your stomach were rejoined.
-Now that...Read Article Now Book Mark Article
+You had surgery to remove part, or all, of your esophagus.
+This is the tube that carries food from the mouth to the stomach.
+The remaining part of y...Read Article Now Book Mark Article

 Diet and eating